The Definitive Agreement: Time for Bankers to Cross-Dress as Lawyers?

 Then there are exclusions to these clauses that are written into the agreement, to prevent buyers from backing out if the company misses its projections, or an employee leaves, or there’s a general industry downturn (these vary widely based on the deal).

 This part summarizes what conditions must be true for the deal to close – it’s mostly just a summary of all the previous sections.

 In the US, you’ll see references to the HSR Act here for almost all deals (all M&A deals above a certain size must be approved by regulators).

 Arguably more interesting is what is NOT included in the Definitive Agreement:

 - Full financial models or projections for the companies.

-- Anything about potential synergies or dis-synergies, expected restructuring charges, and so on.
+- Anything about potential revenue or cost synergies or dis-synergies, expected restructuring charges, and so on.

 - The actual output of a Fairness Opinion.